delta-incubator/delta-kernel-rs/kernel/examples/read-table-multi-threaded/README.md

 # Examples

-Assuming you're running for the directory this README is in:
+Assuming you're running in the directory this README is in:

 - Read and print the table in `kernel/tests/data/table-with-dv-small/`: